 Welcome to our Class Page

-Reading books are changed every Monday and homework handed out Friday to be returned by the following Thursday.
+Reading books are changed every Monday and homework handed out Thursday to be returned by the following Wednesday.

 We have P.E. every Wednesday afternoon.

 A reminder that spellings are now sent home once a half term.
 Our spelling test is every Thursday.